IBM/FfDL/README.md

 To install FfDL to any proper Kubernetes cluster, make sure `kubectl` points to the right namespace, then deploy the platform services:
-> Note: For PUBLIC_IP, put down one of your Cluster Public IP that can access your Cluster's NodePorts.
-You can check your Cluster Public IP with `kubectl get nodes -o wide`.
-> For IBM Cloud, you can get your Public IP with `bx cs workers <cluster_name>`.

 ``` shell
 export NAMESPACE=default # If your namespace does not exist yet, please create the namespace `kubectl create namespace $NAMESPACE` before running the make commands below